ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 Where there is a business requirement to do so, sensitive information may be shared with a 3rd party using a commercial grade encryption product such as SecureZip.
 Further information on the use of SecureZip can be found in [Using SecureZIP](#using-securezip).

 **Note:** File encryption does not protect the name of the file.
 This could reveal clues as to the nature and importance of the encrypted data.
 Encrypted files should be given innocuous names for transmission.
-If the data is contained in numerous small files, these should be collected together into a single archive \(“zip”\) file.
+If the data is contained in numerous small files, these should be collected together into a single archive \("zip"\) file.
 This archive should then be encrypted.
 Each file or archive should be sent separately, rather than attaching multiple encrypted files to a single e-mail.

 #### Sharing information above `OFFICIAL`